quillfires/aioBML/README.md

 This is an asynchronous Python wrapper around the Bank of Maldives API.
-This repo is an async version built using [bml_notifier](https://github.com/Dharisd/bml_notifier) and [bml-transactions](https://github.com/baraveli/bml-transactions) as a reference.
+This library is not yet fully compeleted.
+As of now it only can be used to get the transactions done within the last 24 - 48 hours. *scroll to the end to see the to do list of this library*

 # How it works